kalub92/rideshare-app/README.md

 ### Prerequisities ###

 Fork the repo (make sure this code remains private) and then clone that fork to your local machine.
 Keep in mind that cocoapods are not included in the repo.
 You will need to install those before building.
 Simply open up terminal, cd into the project directory and do:

-If cocoapods are not installed on your local machine: sudo gem install cocoapods`
+If CocoaPods is not installed on your local machine:

+`sudo gem install cocoapods`

-`This will install cocoapods on your system.
+This will install cocoapods on your system.
 Once that is done, do:

 `pod install`

 To install the required dependencies for building the project.

 ### Installing ###